tomswartz07/covid19-pennsylvania/README.md

   other available resources.
 Data for this day may be updated/amended in the coming days, pending the new availability of the data- so the plotted data may change.

+- 13 Jul 2020: The numbers for 12 July have been amended to represent the corrected information from the Department of Health.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020